Updated: Sep 15

 Squash can be transplanted when the plants are young (15-20 days old) and have been started in containers.
 Keep in mind that vine crop transplants won’t do very well if the plants are too large.

-To start your transplants, place two seeds in a 3-4 inch (7-10 cm) deep pot in late March/ early April.
+To start your transplants, sow spaghetti squash seeds two at a time, in a 3-4 inch (7-10 cm) deep pot.
 Then, set up protective row covers as soon as you’re done planting.

 Typically, spaghetti squash seeds take 10-14 days to germinate.